matjon/em3371-controller/README.md

 ## TODO

-- dew point calculation,
-  - implemented, but not used in the main program yet,
 - implement log file saving and rotation (useful on devices with limited storage space),
     - using `logrotate` could be easier and better, however,
 - runtime configuration, via a config file or command line parameters,